mnemnion/marmalade/athena.md

 ```

 We will leave it alone for now.
 Eventually, we will want to test our quine against the code as it was written.

+For the same reason, we will leave the function `foo` in the namespace.
+Nothing will be deleted or modified, and the order in which code is introduced is the order into which it will be woven.
+This is a bootstrap, after all.